Welcome to your sanctuary

 Will guests need to wear a face covering at Warner?

-The latest Government directive states that face coverings are mandatory in all indoor settings from 8 August 2020.
-To ensure we comply, all guests will be required to wear face coverings inside public areas around the hotels (reception, corridors, staircases) and for nail and hair treatments and massages.
-They’re not necessary in bars and coffee shops, restaurants, bedrooms and anywhere outdoors.
+Face coverings are mandatory in all indoor settings.
+To ensure we comply, all guests will be required to wear face coverings inside public areas around the hotels (reception, corridors, staircases), during beauty treatments, and prior to being seated at restaurants, bars and coffee shops.

 When are face coverings not necessary?

-Aside from restaurants, bedrooms, bars and coffee shops while eating and drinking and anywhere outdoors, guests do not need to wear a face covering if they have a valid reason not to.
+Guests do not need to wear a face covering in their rooms and whilst eating and drinking in restaurants, bars and coffee shops and anywhere outdoors.
+Guests also do not need to wear a face covering if they have a valid reason not to.
 This includes (but is not limited to) physical or mental illness or disability, wearing a face covering will cause severe distress, and assisting someone who relies on lip reading.

 We recommend that guests print the exemption from face covering badge from the government website as a useful way to demonstrate to others that they are exempt.
 Learn more about guidance on face coverings